matteocodogno/CipherQuest/README.md

 Navigating to `http://localhost:5173` you should see the frontend application.
 First time you land on the page, you will be asked to provide a name, it is mandatory and it will be stored in the local storage of your browser.

-> ⚠️ **Important**: Until the logout feature is implemented, you have to clear the local storage of your browser to log out to start a new session.
+Log out to start a new session.

 ### IDE Configuration